Dr. Rajesh Shah's message to parents whose children have vitiligo

 06 Social stigma: Vitiligo is no more a stigma.
 Some communities or segments of society with lower educational backgrounds might consider vitiligo as a stigma, which must be ignored by all parents (and patients).
 I suggest not paying attention to what others think about your child's vitiligo.

 07 Accept it: If you as a parent accept your child's vitiligo, then the child will accept it easily.
-If you and your child learn to accept vitiligo; society will also accept it.
+If you and your child learn to accept vitiligo, society will also accept it.
 Acceptance of vitiligo will make your child less conscious about it.

-08 Do not hide, be comfortable with vitiligo: I know it is a little hard but I suggest not to hide vitiligo spots.
-Let your child wear clothing of his/her choice irrespective of the visibility of vitiligo spots on certain parts of the body.
+08 Do not hide; be comfortable with vitiligo: I know it is a little hard but I suggest not to hide vitiligo spots.
+Let your child wear clothing of his/her choice, irrespective of the visibility of vitiligo spots on certain parts of the body.
 If you are comfortable with your vitiligo spots then only others will become comfortable with your vitiligo spots.

 10 Examine it once a month or less: I suggest examining your child's vitiligo spots only once in a month or less; that too when the child is asleep.
-Frequent examination of vitiligo spots (to check if it has grown larger or smaller); will make your child feel that something is seriously wrong with his body.
+Frequent examination of vitiligo spots (to check if it has grown larger or smaller) will make your child feel that something is seriously wrong with his body.

 12 Marriage-related concern: It might sound a bit silly, but it is true that most parents whose children have vitiligo harbor a serious concern about the future of the child, especially with regards to the marriage.
 Unfortunately, in many parts of the world, some people consider vitiligo as a social stigma, which brings concerns about the marriage of a person who has vitiligo.
 If we reflect on this topic seriously, we shall realize that worrying would not really help.
-As society is getting more mature, people are no more having those old-fashioned ideas about vitiligo.
+As society is getting more mature, people are no longer having those old-fashioned ideas about vitiligo.
 There is increasingly better acceptance of vitiligo.
 As a parent, you have to do your best for your child's overall education, growth, and development.
 Once your child learns to accept vitiligo (even if not fully treated), he/she will have no problem getting accepted.

-13 Let vitiligo not be a block to growth: If your approach towards vitiligo is matured, your child will also learn to accept vitiligo as a part of the body; that will help him/her grow in life without vitiligo becoming a block.
+13 Let vitiligo not be a block to growth: If your approach towards vitiligo is mature, your child will also learn to accept vitiligo as a part of the body; that will help him/her grow in life without vitiligo becoming a block.

 a Control of disease process